China court rulings stress control of internet rests with the Party

 Paid efforts to delete content from the internet will also be illegal, according to the new regulations.

-Since Xi Jinping became president in early 2013, China’s internet has undergone an even greater shift toward state control and government-imposed censorship.
+Since Xi Jinping became president in early 2013, China’s internet has undergone an even greater shift towards state control and government-imposed censorship.

 China was ranked as the joint-second worst country after Iran for internet freedom last year, according to U.S.-based rights group Freedom House’s Freedom on the Net report.

-China’s government has long opposed mass demonstrations, and sees non-Party attempts to organize and influence social opinion as potentially destabilizing.
+China’s government has long opposed mass demonstrations, and sees non-Party attempts to organise and influence social opinion as potentially destabilising.

 Censors are more likely to delete online comments about protests or collective action, even if supportive of the state, than posts on sensitive topics such as senior leaders, according to studies at Harvard University.

-Last year, China criminalized the spreading of rumors online and began official campaigns to clamp down on ‘obscenity’ and ‘pornography’, loosely defined terms that critics say can be wielded as a blunt tool to eliminate material seen as damaging to the Communist Party.
+Last year, China criminalised the spreading of rumours online and began official campaigns to clamp down on ‘obscenity’ and ‘pornography’, loosely defined terms that critics say can be wielded as a blunt tool to eliminate material seen as damaging to the Communist Party.

-“Anyone who hires, organizers or asks others to publish or forward damaging online information in violation of rights should be penalized,” China Daily cited the Supreme Court guidelines as saying.
+“Anyone who hires, organises or asks others to publish or forward damaging online information in violation of rights should be penalized,” China Daily cited the Supreme Court guidelines as saying.

 “The underground industry that takes money to eliminate online posts is illegal, and it provides profit to people or companies with bad motives,” added China Daily, citing the court’s spokesman.